S-Temple/637Assignment3/seng637-a3-Team6.md

    - Covers all Dcu pairs {5, 8}
    - Cover 1/2 Dpu pairs (where n != null) - {(6,7)}
 - r2
-   - Covers the only accesible Dcu pair ({10})
+   - Covers the only accessible Dcu pair ({10})
-   - Covers the only accesible Dpu pair ({(13, end)})
+   - Covers the only accessible Dpu pair ({(13, end)})

 calculateColumnTotal_WithNullValue
-   	Same as first test case in section EXCEPT
+   	Same as the first test case in section EXCEPT
     	also covers the last Dpu pair for the n variable (when n is null) - {(6,8)}

 calculateColumnTotal_WithNoRows
   	Covers the last accessible rowCount and r Dpu pairs - {(4,9)} for both

-The other column total test all have identical coverage to the first test case in this section All accessible Dcu and Dpu pairs are covered, the rest are locked behind a condition that can't be met
+The other columns total test all have identical coverage to the first test case in this section All accessible Dcu and Dpu pairs are covered, the rest are locked behind a condition that can't be met

 Each test case covers:
 - The definition and use of data through mock interactions.
-- The initialization and conditional modification of total.
+- The initialization and conditional modification of the total.
 - The definition and use of rowCount through data.getRowCount().
 - The loop execution, affecting v, validRows, row, and the internal logic based on n.
 Specific Coverages:
 - With Positive Values: Covers the definition and use of all variables due to loop execution and conditions being met for positive value accumulation.
 - With Null Input: Directly covers the null check on data.
-- With Negative Values, Mixed Values, Zero Values, Large Dataset, No Rows: Each of these tests covers various aspects of the loop and conditionals, specifically the handling of different value types and quantities.
+- With Negative Values, Mixed Values, Zero Values, Large Dataset, and No Rows: Each of these tests covers various aspects of the loop and conditionals, specifically the handling of different value types and quantities.

 ## Range.contains:
 ```java